Emmanuel Macron: Deputy Secretary-General of the Élysée (2012–2014)

-Minister of Economics and Industry
+Minister of Economics and Finance (2014-2017)

-He was appointed as the Minister of Economics and Industry in the second Valls Cabinet on 26 August 2014, replacing Arnaud Montebourg.
+He was appointed as the Minister of Economics and Finance in the Second Valls government on 26 August 2014, replacing Arnaud Montebourg.
 He was the youngest Minister of Economics since Valéry Giscard d'Estaing in 1962.
-Macron was branded by the media as the "Anti-Montebourg" due to being pro-EU and much more moderate, while Montebourg was eurosceptic and left-wing.
+Macron was branded by the media as the "Anti-Montebourg" due to being pro-EU and much more liberal, while Montebourg was eurosceptic and left-wing.
 As Minister of Economics, Macron was at the forefront of pushing through business-friendly reforms.
 On 17 February 2015, prime minister Manuel Valls pushed Macron's signature law package through a reluctant parliament using the special 49.3 procedure.

 Macron increased the French share in the company Renault from 15% to 20% and then enforced the Florange law which grants double voting rights on shares registered for more than two years unless two-thirds of shareholders vote to overturn it.
 This gave the French state a minority share in the company though Macron later stated that the government would limit its powers within Renault.

 Macron was widely criticized for being unable to prevent the closing down of an Ecopla factory in Isère.

 In August 2015, Macron said that he was no longer a member of the Socialist Party and was an independent.

 Macron Law

-The "Macron Law" was Macron's signature law package that was eventually pushed through parliament using the 49.3 procedure.

-After the "Law on Growth and Purchasing Power" brought on by Arnaud Montebourg with the aim to "restore 6 billion euros of purchasing power" to the French public.
-Macron presented the Macron Law to a council of ministers.
-The law intended to rejuvenate the French economy by fixing regulations based around Sunday work, transport and driving licences, public sector jobs and the transport market.
-Manuel Valls, under the fear that the law would not find a majority in the National Assembly, decided to push the law through with the 49.3 procedure.
-The law was adopted on 10 April 2015.

-The OECD estimated that the Macron Law would generate a "0.3% increase in GDP over five-years and a 0.4% increase over 10-years" Ludovic Subran, the chief economist at credit insurance company, Euler Hermes, estimated that Macron Law would give France a GDP increase of 0.5%.